 Online learning was touted as the next big thing in education when I became a teacher in 2003.
 As it happened, I entered the profession, after abandoning a doctoral candidacy at the University of Wisconsin, via the New York City Teaching Fellows, an alternative certification route contrived to bring new teachers into New York, which is chronically short of teachers.

 Fellows in the Program were required to complete a Master’s Degree at an institution to which the Program assigned them.
 Part of this post-graduate enterprise involved online seminars.
-Having spent, by that time, a great deal of time in graduate seminars, I saw the online component as a poor substitute for an actual face-to-face seminar, where one is required to think and communicate extemporaneously–a hallmark of an educated person by any standard I’m prepared to recognize.
+Having spent, by that time, a great deal of time in graduate seminars, I saw the online component as a poor substitute for an actual face-to-face seminar, where one is required to think and communicate about complex topics extemporaneously–a hallmark of an educated person by any standard I’m prepared to recognize.

 So, thinking that online learning was at best laughable, I waited for it to die its richly deserved natural death.
 It turns out I underestimated the power of commerce over art and reason, of marketing over facts, and of credulity over careful analytical thought.